zatarain/note-vook/README.md

 ### 🤔 Assumptions
 This is a small example and it's not taking care about some corner case scenarios like following:
  * The videos can only be annotated by the user creator.
- * A video with the same link can be added multiple times.
+ * A video with the same link can be added multiple times by different users.
+ * It's been assumed that the annotation type it's some sort of category and each annotation can only be of one type.
  * Users were not part of the original requirements, but I added them as makes simpler the way to explain the authorisation layer.
  * The user names and passwords aren't validated properly, so the client can provide any input except an empty string.
  * Users can anonymously be created in the system.